DavePActian/Vagrant-Vector-Install/README.md

     6. If you chose the RPM binaries package also copy the Public key file to the directory.
     7. From a command prompt at the directory you created run "vagrant up"

-A terminal screen will be displayed for the VM created.
+A terminal screen will be displayed for the Virtual Box VM created.
+For Azure reference the associated word document on a suggested terminal access method.

-The complete configuration can take up to 10 minutes dependent on the speed of your network.
+The complete configuration for Virtual Box can take up to 5 minutes dependent on the speed of your network.
+If using the Microsoft Azure provider be patient as in the author's experience it can take a little longer!

 When complete logon as User: actian, Password : actian